ThatCoolCoder/foss-rcas/README.md

         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.
         - (it's much simpler than adjusting the monitor resolution or whatever)
     - If FPS is terrible, have a pop up in the corner that tells you to change your graphics.
+    - Update billboard exporter script + multimesh instancers + impostorsprite3d to have the option of normal maps on these (it looks a lot better)
+    - Create more impostor pine pics so it's not always just the same one
+        - Maybe even make some more trees so they're not all the same
 - possibly rework physics system to support non-fluid effectors
 - Even though the CG is apparently already really far back, the models don't fly tailheavy.
 If I move the CG further back, they become suddenly very tailheavy
     - Maybe their elevator is just stalling, the flying wing flies amazingly and the CG is probably a bit forward even.